ibrahimhbaran/alarmee/README.md

 alarmeeScheduler.schedule(
     alarmee = Alarmee(
         uuid = "myAlarmId",
-        notificationTitle = "🎉 Congratulations!
-You've schedule an Alarmee!", notificationBody = "This is the notification that will be displayed at the specified date and time.", scheduledDateTime = LocalDateTime(year = 2025, month = Month.JANUARY, dayOfMonth = 12, hour = 9, minute = 30), // In this case, year, month and dayOfMonth are ignored
+        notificationTitle = "🔁 Congratulations!
+You've schedule a repeating Alarmee!", notificationBody = "This is the notification that will be displayed every day at 09:30.", scheduledDateTime = LocalDateTime(year = 2025, month = Month.JANUARY, dayOfMonth = 12, hour = 9, minute = 30), // In this case, year, month and dayOfMonth are ignored
-        repeatInterval = RepeatInterval.DAILY, // Will schedule an alarm every day androidNotificationChannelId = "dailyNewsChannelId"
+        repeatInterval = RepeatInterval.DAILY, // Will schedule an alarm every day androidNotificationConfiguration = AndroidNotificationConfiguration( // Required confiuration for Android target only (this parameter is ignored on iOS) priority = AndroidNotificationPriority.DEFAULT,
+            notificationChannelId = "dailyNewsChannelId",
+        )
     )
 )
 ```